On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Properties of Contributors and Outward Directions

-(c) It follows from steps (a) and (b) that $\textrm{int}_{S^1} \Xi_x(E_\eps) = (\xi_1, \xi_2)_{S^1}$.
+{(c)} It follows from steps (a) and (b) that $\textrm{int}_{S^1} \Xi_x(E_\eps) = (\xi_1, \xi_2)_{S^1}$.
 This in turn implies $\Xext{x} = \{\xi_1, \xi_2\}$, when $\textrm{int}_{S^1} \Xi_x(E_\eps) \neq \varnothing$, and $\Xi_x(E_\eps) = \{\xi\}$ (singleton), when $\xi_1 = \xi_2$. \end{proof}

-Proposition~\ref{Prop_structure_of_set_of_outward_directions} thus gives the following geometric picture of the set of extremal outward directions.
-In the case of a sharp singularity (S2) or a chain singularity (S6) (see Figure~\ref{Figure_Types_of_Singularities} and Definition~\ref{Def_classification_of_singularities}), the set of extremal outward directions is a singleton $\Xext{x} = \{\xi\}$ for some $\xi \in S^1$.
+Proposition~\ref{Prop_structure_of_set_of_outward_directions} thus gives the following geometric picture of the set of extremal outward directions: in the case of a sharp singularity (type S2) or a chain singularity (type S6), the set of extremal outward directions is a singleton $\Xext{x} = \{\xi\}$ for some $\xi \in S^1$, see Figure~\ref{Figure_Types_of_Singularities} and Definition~\ref{Def_classification_of_singularities}.
 Otherwise $\Xext{x}$ contains two points, which may point directly away from each other or form an acute or obtuse angle.